 A little further are more intact buildings, the lotus palace, the royal stable and guards place, buildings with conspicuous eclectic mix of Indo-Islamic design in their architecture and probably the most plausible reason for these buildings to be spared the destruction.
 We strayed further to more ruins, along an out of the way path, to take rest under one of those impossibly balanced rocks, which in the real world shouldn’t have been standing, but then this was Hampi, a chapter taken out of a fancy tale.
 The wind roared again.
 I have seen many desolate places, but there is a certain peculiarity here, an unparalleled charm, something that grows and stays inside you.
 It was my second time to Hampi, but I still feel unsatiated, I feel some corners are still to be discovered, the grandeur requires some more eyeing.

-The four’O clock sun had started to shade the landscape redder, the wind blew hard as it swept the barren landscape, shadows were thrown longer; we made our way to the Vitthala Viman temple.
-The Sun chariot in the centre, stood as indication of the flourishing past, this city had seen.
+The four O’ clock sun had started to shade the landscape redder, the wind blew hard as it swept the barren landscape, shadows were thrown longer.
+We made our way to the Vitthala Viman temple.
+The Sun chariot in the center, stood as indication of the flourishing past, this city had seen.
 The ornate pillars of the Kalyan mandap, had scriptures of a mythological animal Yali, with a body of a horse, head of a lion with a trunk of an elephant indicating qualities of agility, responsiveness, power and geniality as leadership traits that every ruler should have.
-The outer walls have eloquent carvings of Hindu spiritual tales, King’s administrative systems, social orders and carvings depicting Hindu beliefs and philosophy, indicating that temple in those days doubled up as a centre of social learning.
+The outer walls have eloquent carvings of Hindu spiritual tales, King’s administrative systems, social orders and carvings depicting Hindu beliefs and philosophy, indicating that temple in those days doubled up as a center of social learning.
 Frankly I was taken in by the Sun chariot in the temple.
 Looking at it and the grand spectacle that was before me, words of Nicole Conti, the first European to see the Vijayanagara Empire when he arrived in 1420, rung in my ears “I never saw a place like this”.
-I wondered where was Hampi, for which British Historian Robert Swell wrote in his book Hampi: the forgotten empire “a city with which for richness and magnificence no known western capital could compare;” in my history books.
+I wondered where was Hampi in my history books, for which British Historian Robert Swell wrote in his book Hampi: the forgotten empire “a city with which for richness and magnificence no known western capital could compare;”.
 I read Alexander, Marathas, Guptas, Cholas but was the Vijaynagar empire missed.
 I could recollect a slight mention of Krishna Deva Raya, but looking at this marvel, I knew I hadn’t read enough.
 This discovery was both humbling and exhilarating.
 One look spared at the bazaar, a common thing outside any temple, and we moved on.
-As my guide told, temples were the centres of the city and it was usual to have market place around temples.
+As my guide told, temples were the centers of the city and it was usual to have market place around temples.
 Thus, the city was broadly divided into a royal complex, the sacred or market complex and the residential complex which housed the citizens.

 The story of Hampi is fascinating.
 Harihara Raya, in 1336, decided to make this place his capital when he saw a wild hare chasing away his hunting dog.
 He was so amazed with the ferocity of this soil that produced a hare which could quiver his dog into submission that he decided to build his empire here.
 For almost 200 years Hampi continued to grow, attracting trade from all across the globe.
 Krishna Deva Raya’s reign was the Golden period for Hampi, when it prospered and grew into a powerful empire mustering million-man armies, and housing 500,000 people, second only to Beijing then.
 Trade relations were established with traders from far-off Portugal, Russia and Italy, as well as Mongols, Persians and Arabs.
 The pillars on the monolithic Ganesh temple, prove a great learning point for trade related aspects of the empire.
 The wealth of the empire invited enemies and in 1565 an alliance of Muslim invaders known as the Deccan Sultans laid waste to the empire.
 The city was destroyed, citizens slaughtered, temples razed, monuments trounced; all for whole five months.
 Swell writes “Never perhaps in the history of the world has such havoc been wrought, and wrought so suddenly, on so splendid a city.”
 But even all this carnage couldn’t erase the grandeur of Hampi.
 It still lives in its scattered empty monuments.